 “Your brother is at a delicate age.
 You will corrupt him.”

 “He is my brother bitch!
-If anyone has corrupted him, it is you!”
+If anyone has corrupted him, it’s you!”

-I sat for a moment absorbing the story he was told.
+I sat for a moment absorbing the story I was told.
 I stood up and glared at the woman before me.
 “I’ll be back.”

 Clara nodded, and I walked out of the door.
-I made my way back home to find my leader kissing on his girlfriend.
+I made my way back home to find Frankie kissing on Cardenas.
 I cleared my throat to let them know I was in the room.
 Frankie looked up.
 “What’s up, BG?”